jmd-dk/concept/_sources/troubleshooting.rst.txt

    a job is auto-submitted via the ``concept`` script.
 This sub-directory can take a minute to appear though.

-It is also possible that the cluster configuration just do not play nicely with the current MPI implementation in use.
+It is also possible that the cluster configuration just does not play nicely with the current MPI implementation in use.
 If you installed CO\ *N*\ CEPT using one of the MPI implementations present on the cluster, try again, using another pre-installed MPI library.
 If you instead let CO\ *N*\ CEPT install